Y0Coss/docs-fork/pages/public_cloud/public_cloud_cross_functional/whats_is_landing_zone/guide.en-gb.md

 ### Instructions

 1. Define your cloud strategy and environments
     - Identify your cloud usage goals (web hosting, data processing, Kubernetes).
     - Define key environments (production, staging, or testing).
 2. Set up OVHcloud projects
     - Create OVHcloud Public Cloud projects for each environment.
     - Benefits: IAM, quotas, access, and isolation.
 3. Plan and deploy the network architecture
     - Use vRack to interconnect resources across projects or regions.
     - Create Private Networks within each project.
     - Use Security Groups and Firewall Rules to control traffic.
     - If needed, implement a hub-and-spoke model using vRack.
 4. Configure Identity & Access Control
     - Assign roles per project (Admin, Read-only, DevOps).
     - Enforce MFA for users.
-- Integrate with SSO (via OVHcloud’s IAM or external provider).
+    - Integrate with SSO (via OVHcloud IAM or external provider).
 5. Automate with IaC (Terraform)
     - Use the Terraform OVH provider to manage:
         - Project provisioning
         - Networks and vRack
         - Compute instances
         - IAM roles
-  - DNS (via OVH DNS)
+        - DNS (via OVHcloud DNS)
         - Bastion Host for SSH access
         - Central monitoring and alerting
         - Shared Object Storage (for logs or backups)

-Note: Store infrastructure code in a Git repository and use GitHub Actions or GitLab CI for CI/CD.
+    **Note**: Store infrastructure code in a Git repository and use GitHub Actions or GitLab CI for CI/CD.

 6. Set up logging and monitoring
     - Enable centralised logging using:
         - Logs Data Platform (LDP).
         - Open-source solutions (ELK or Grafana Loki).
 7. Enable cost tracking and governance
     - Use per-project billing to isolate costs for Public Cloud.
     - Set up budget alerts manually or via monitoring tools.
 8. Apply security and compliance controls
     - Use Security Groups for micro-segmentation.
     - Encrypt data at rest and in transit.
     - Use Object Storage with secure access policies.
     - Integrate vulnerability scanning into CI/CD.

 For guidance on building your Landing Zone to OVHcloud, check our [building documentation](/pages/public_cloud/public_cloud_cross_functional/landing_zone_migration).